Fcabla/DBpedia-abstracts-to-RDF/docs/coding-week3.md

-# Attempting to enhance the triples
+# Attempting to enhance the triples part 2
 In this third week i have continued with the approach introduced in week 2 (exploring subtrees) trying to introduce improvements.
 At the moment we continue with the simplified problem to get closer to a good base solution.

 ## Coding week 2 results and indentified problems